Paula Stewart: Marriages

-Paula married Burt Bacharach in 1953 during her run in Nice to See You at the Versailles Club.
+Stewart married Burt Bacharach in 1953 during her run in Nice to See You at the Versailles Club.
 He was her accompanist and scored arrangements for her night club act.
 They divorced amicably in 1958.
 Stewart married comedian Jack Carter in 1961; they divorced in 1970.
 They had a son, Michael David Carter.

 Film producer

 In 1970, Stewart produced the movie Dinah East, which was directed by Gene Nash and starred unknown actors Jeremy Stockwell and Andy Davis, as well as counterculture diva Ultra Violet.